meceware/meceware.com/docs/fullpage-for-elementor.md

 This option defines the transition effect to use for the vertical and horizontal scrolling.
 It includes CSS3 and JS transition effects.

+The options that start with `CSS3` are the CSS3 animations and using these options are the best practice.

 ### Scrolling Speed

 Speed in milliseconds for the scrolling transitions.